syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 {% endhighlight %}
 {% endtabs %}

-The following image shows the applying selection background and foreground color:

 ![](SfDataGrid_images/SelectionColor.png)

-### Changing Current Cell Border Color
+### Changing current cell border color

-SfDataGrid allows you to change the current cell border color which is applied to the grid cells when entering edit mode, by returning the required color in the `GetCurrentCellBorderColor` override of your custom style class derived from [DataGridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataGridStyle.html) and assigning it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridStyle.html) property.
+The SfDataGrid allows you to change the current cell border color applied to the grid cells when entering the edit mode by returning the required color in the `GetCurrentCellBorderColor` override of your custom style class derived from [DataGridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.DataGridStyle.html) and assign it to the [SfDataGrid.GridStyle](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~GridStyle.html) property.

-Following code example illustrates the customization of current cell border color.

 {% tabs %}
 {% highlight xaml %}